ServiceNow/Fast-LLM/README.md

 We'll walk you through how to use Fast-LLM to train a large language model on a cluster with multiple nodes and GPUs.
 We'll show an example setup using a Slurm cluster and a Kubernetes cluster.

-For this demo, we will train a Mistral-7B model from scratch using random data.
+For this demo, we will train a Mistral-7B model from scratch for 1000 steps on random data.
 The config file `examples/mistral-4-node-benchmark.yaml` is pre-configured for a multi-node setup with 4 DGX nodes, each with 8 A100-80GB or H100-80GB GPUs.

 > [!NOTE]
 > Fast-LLM scales from a single GPU to large clusters.
 You can start small and expand based on your resources.